 Most students in this class come with a topic that is of interest to them.

-The student is expected to build this interest into a research project.
-Logically, if one student is interested then other students will likely be interested in the topic as well.
-This forum provides the opportunity to investigate issues that may not be explored or not explored in depth during class.
-Examples of topics could include: Faces and Pyramids on Mars, Aliens in South Park: Satire or Silly, or Alien Abductions.
+- Student will build this interest into a research project.
+Logically, if one student is interested then other students will likely be interested in the topic as well. - This forum provides the opportunity to investigate issues that may not be explored or not explored in depth during class.